chantzos/__/README.md

 ### C
-I do not have any control in my C, and I do not have any kind of futile thoughts to ever have in its entirely.
+I do not have any control in my C, and I do not have any kind of futile thoughts to ever have, in its entirely.
 I also know that it's a long way to learn proper
 and most importantly safe C.
 Though the language is small, because of its nature (the close relationship with
 the machine), it needs extensive studies to many levels and even then, it needs